Does CBD Work for IBS?

 In the study, researchers observed that IBS was strongly correlated with psychiatric disorders, such as depression and anxiety.
 They reported that IBS symptoms might aggravate these psychological conditions(28).

 Studies have found that CBD might have promising effects in the treatment of anxiety and depression.
+This may be a mechanism by which CBD aids IBS patients.

 In a 2015 study, researchers reported that CBD might contribute to the alleviation of several anxiety disorders.
 These conditions include panic disorder, social anxiety disorder, and generalized anxiety disorder(29).